Top 5 Herbs for Weight Loss: Simple & Effective Solutions

 Why it works:

-Green tea contains catechins like EGCG, which stimulate fat oxidation and boost energy expenditure.
+Green tea contains catechins like EGCG, stimulating fat oxidation and boosting energy expenditure.

 • A 2013 review in Advances in Nutrition confirmed green tea extract’s role in reducing body weight and improving fat metabolism.